-For the student with an accredited undergraduate degree in music, all prerequisite and remedial coursework must be completed within 18 months.
-For the student without an accredited undergraduate degree in music, all prerequisite course deficiencies must be completed within 24 months.
-If the student is not planning to take a full-time course load, enrolling as a non-degree student is a recommended option to extend the time necessary to complete these minimum music course requirements.
-Refer to the related sections in the Student Handbook and Catalog(s) for more information or contact the Music Office.
+For the student with an accredited undergraduate degree in music, all prerequisite and remedial coursework must be completed within 24 months.
+For the student without an accredited undergraduate degree in music, all prerequisite course deficiencies must be completed within 36 months.
+If the student is not planning to take a full-time course load, the student should make the Church Music Coordinator aware of his or her plans..
+Refer to the related sections in the Music Student Handbook and Catalog(s) for more information or contact the Music Office.